webinar

 ADC Development for ROR1 Targets

 Receptor tyrosine kinase-like orphan receptor 1 (ROR1) is a type I surface protein expressed during embryogenesis that contributes to polarized migration and organogenesis.
 Identification of membrane proteins expressed preferentially on tumor cells is a goal of drug development.
-This approach permits the design of vectorized compounds such as antibody drug conjugates (ADCs), and reduces undesirable side effects of therapeutic targeting of normal tissue.
+This approach permits the design of vectorized compounds such as Antibody-Drug Conjugates (ADCs), and reduces undesirable side effects of therapeutic targeting of normal tissue.
 BOC Sciences has built a world-leading bioconjugation technology platform.
 We provide comprehensive ADC development services for ROR1-targeted cancer therapies.
 We have accumulated rich research data and practical project experience in the interaction of target and antibody, and provide customers with integrated ADC development services from R&D to GMP production.

 Served Worldwide Scientists